csc301-winter-2022/team-project-16-uoft-aerospace-team/deliverable-1/planning.md

 **Conflict Resolution:**
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?

+The methods of communication within the team are a group voice channel and a group text channel, as well as an announcement channel for important information from the course staff/our partner.
+So far all the group members have been responsive, communicating on a daily basis.

+We will communicate with the partner using email and biweekly in a Zoom meeting where progress and feedback will be discussed.

+The group members are motivated toward upholding integrity with our client, therefore we do not feel it is necessary to have a moderation system in place as of yet.
+Evidently, if a team member is not acting responsibly or there is a clear difference in effort, that will show in the reflections at the end of the project.
+Of course, everyone is expected to speak in the group chat and attend meetings regularly.

+Indecisions will be resolved by a group discussion and in general a majority decision.
+We do not believe there will be any strong enough disagreements such that we will not be able to move forward after one meeting.

+Non-responsive team members will be resolved through communication and if, as a base guideline, this lasts for up to 2 weeks, the rest of the group will contact course staff to help motivate them or reduce their contribution to the project.

+We will prevent unmet deadlines by managing our time effectively and scheduling regular meetings to work on the project with a timeline in mind.
+We will try to progress with the project such that we can meet our deadlines a few days early, so that testing time is available and we are able to present a confident product to our partner.

 ----
 ## Highlights